Diego Fagúndez: Personal life

 Diego's father, Washington Fagúndez, was a professional footballer in Uruguay who played as a goalkeeper with Central Español in the 1990s.
 Diego is the godson of former Uruguayan international footballer and 1995 Copa América winner Diego Dorta, after whom he is named.

+Fagúndez is married to his wife Paige they have three children together.
+During his first stint with the Revolution he described himself as "a soccer player in the morning and a farmer in the afternoon."
+This was due to him having multiple animals in his house including 7 dogs, along with multiple rabbits, turtles, iguanas, fish and chickens.

 Fagúndez received his U.S. green card in October 2013, which qualifies him as a domestic player for MLS roster purposes.

-On March 13, 2024, Fagúndez announced he had become a U.S. citizen on social media.
+On 13 March 2024, Fagúndez announced he had become a U.S. citizen on social media.